vaadin/vaadin-avatar/README.md

 - The component with the Lumo theme:

-  `theme/lumo/vaadin-element.html`
+  `theme/lumo/vaadin-avatar.html`

 - The component with the Material theme:

-  `theme/material/vaadin-element.html`
+  `theme/material/vaadin-avatar.html`

-- Alias for `theme/lumo/vaadin-element.html`:
+- Alias for `theme/lumo/vaadin-avatar.html`:

-  `vaadin-element.html`
+  `vaadin-avatar.html`

 ## Running demos and tests in a browser

-1. Fork the `vaadin-element` repository and clone it locally.
+1. Fork the `vaadin-avatar` repository and clone it locally.

 1. Make sure you have [npm](https://www.npmjs.com/) and [Bower](https://bower.io) installed.

-1. When in the `vaadin-element` directory, run `npm install` and then `bower install` to install dependencies.
+1. When in the `vaadin-avatar` directory, run `npm install` and then `bower install` to install dependencies.

 1. Make sure you have [polymer-cli](https://www.npmjs.com/package/polymer-cli) installed globally: `npm i -g polymer-cli`.